hoytech/quadrable/README.md

 An issue with collapsing leaves is that we could lose the ability to distinguish which of the leaves in the sub-tree is the non-empty one.
 We could not create proofs for these leaves since other people would not be able to detect if we had "moved around" the leaf within the sub-tree.

-In order to prevent this, Quadrable hashes the path information along with the leaf's value when computing a collapsed leaf's nodeHash:
+In order to prevent this, Quadrable hashes the path information (that is, the keyHash) along with the leaf's value when computing a collapsed leaf's nodeHash:

     leafNodeHash = H(H(key) || H(value) || '\0')